 Dean Larson, Angie Wolters, and Brooke Newell are available for 1:1 advising M-F from 9am-5pm.
 From selecting classes to career planning to handling stress, WIE is here to offer support.
 Please email firstname.lastname@example.org to schedule an appointment or stop by 210A Engineering Hall!

 Mentoring classes give students opportunities to build community, receive guidance, and have access to resources.
-Dean Larson and Angie Wolters teach “First-Year Women Engineers” to provide leadership and professional skill development for first-year women engineering students.
+WIE staff teach “First-Year Women Engineers” to provide leadership and professional skill development for first-year women engineering students.
 The class also focuses on academic success strategies and utilizing University of Illinois resources to enhance your first-year experience.

 In addition, WIE is happy to help with informal mentoring, such as pairing new students with an upperclassman or connecting students with professionals.